SomeTroglodyte/Scratchpad/Debug apk's/Warning and instructions.md

 - Since they are unsuitable as updates the only way to install them when Unciv is already installed is to normally uninstall Unciv first
 - Same applies when you want to switch from a debug build back to store-supplied Unciv
 - Uninstall means data loss - settings, saves, maps, mods.
+- Do not share links, they will disappear soon enough

 ## Instructions
 - If you want to keep all Unciv data, use your rooted file manager - if you're rooted you should know where to look - and back them up